-After our recent post to assuage fears about catheterization, you may have some more questions or some curiosity about our founder, Todd Brown, and a little more about 180 Medical's unique perspective in the catheter and ostomy supply industry.
+After our recent post to help with fears about catheterization, you may have some more questions or some curiosity about our founder, Todd Brown, and a little more about 180 Medical’s unique perspective in the catheter and ostomy supply industry.

 Todd’s inspiring story begins with his passion for sports and staying active.
 He grew up playing basketball, participating in track, and most of all, he loved motocross.
 Motocross is a physically-demanding, fast-paced form of motorcycle racing on mostly off-road, closed courses.

 After graduating college, Todd was still actively involved in motocross, and then in 1994, during a daring motocross jump, he had a tragic accident.
 At only 25 years old, Todd was now a paraplegic with a T-7,8 spinal cord injury.

 Todd’s life was forever changed that day, and even as friends and family came to visit him in the hospital, he kept a positive attitude about everything as he recovered.
 His natural tenacious drive to keep going made Todd determined to never give up.

 After two months of physical rehabilitation, he went back to work and began navigating life anew in a wheelchair.
 There were, of course, challenges to get through and overcome.

 One of those challenges was dealing with frequent UTIs (urinary tract infections).
 Todd had only learned how to clean and reuse straight catheters, and this practice may increase the risk of UTIs.
 This recurrent issue left him feeling fatigued and drained much of the time.

 Another difficulty Todd encountered was that the medical supply companies out there didn’t seem to have customer service specialists that really cared about what he was going through, nor did they have proper knowledge of the products that might work best for his needs and other people living with spinal cord injuries.